Next Start

 Age

-How to Clean Battery Terminal Corrosion
+How To Clean Battery Terminal Corrosion

-If your vehicle has battery terminal corrosion, it’s important to care of it so your battery functions properly.
+If your vehicle has battery terminal corrosion, it’s important to take care of it so your battery functions properly.

 Cleaning battery corrosion is a relatively simple process, though it might take some scrubbing depending on how much has built up.
 It’s important to disconnect the battery cables first to ensure you aren’t at risk for electric shock.